sparkflows/sparkflows-docs/docs/tutorials/data-engineering/titanic-data-cleaning.rst

 Convert Age to Integer
 ---------------------

-It performs conversion of Age to integer type
+``CastColumnType`` processor performs conversion of Age to integer type.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^